Mouni-ka787/smart_event/smarteventx-backend/AI_INTEGRATION.md

 # AI Service Integration Guide

-This document explains how to connect the SmartEventX platform to actual AI services for enhanced recommendations and analytics.
+This document explains how to connect the EWE platform to actual AI services for enhanced recommendations and analytics.

 ## Supported AI Services